• Home

 • Less polished than the competition

-Not only is Joplin the best open source note-taking app on our list, but it's also the best free Evernote alternative too.
-For a number of reasons I'll explore below, I don't feel Evernote merits a spot on this list right now; however, because Evernote has been such a staple of the note-taking app space, most other apps compete by trying to be different.
+Not only is Joplin the best open source note-taking app on this list, but it's also the best free Evernote alternative too.
+For a number of reasons I'll explore below, I don't feel Evernote merits a spot on this list right now, despite some recent changes.
+But because Evernote has been such a staple of the note-taking app space, most other apps compete by trying to be different.
 OneNote is awesome, but using it is a totally different experience to using Evernote.
 Joplin, though, gets things pretty close—and you can import all your notebooks from Evernote.

 As an open source app, there are a few rough edges.
-The user interface isn't always consistent, so you'll catch things like menu items using different cases (you've got File > New sub-notebook and File > Close Window right next to each other, for example).
 But really, this is me just nitpicking.
 A small amount of UI weirdness doesn't take away from the functionality of the app.

 Joplin price: Free, though Joplin Cloud starts at €2.99/month and adds syncing and 2GB of storage.